pyhys/minimalmodbus/README.txt

 Note that the letter A has the hexadecimal ASCII code 41, why the string ``\x41`` prints 'A'.

-Note that these strings can look pretty strange when printed, as values 0 to 31 (dec) are ASCII control signs (not corresponding to any letter).
+These strings can look pretty strange when printed, as values 0 to 31 (dec) are ASCII control signs (not corresponding to any letter).
 For example 'vertical tab' and 'line feed' are among those.
 To make the output easier to understand, use::